This article was updated on 11.02.2024

-Last month we launched our #AskWomenInScience campaign on International Day of Women and Girls in Science.
-We invited aspiring girl and women scientists to pose their questions about what it is like to be a woman in science to a group of CEPI’s world-leading women scientists.
-To mark International Women’s Day, we’ve presented their responses to create an insightful three-part series that portrays an authentic image of what it’s like to be, and succeed as, a woman in science.
+To mark International Day of Women and Girls in Science, we’ve asked some of CEPI’s women scientists about their careers in science and captured their responses to create an insightful three-part series that portrays an authentic image of what it’s like to be and succeed as a woman in science.

 Part one explored the career experiences of CEPI’s women scientists, including their best and worst career advice.
 In Part Two, they shared some of the greatest challenges they have faced in their scientific careers and how to overcome them.
 And now, in this third and final piece, they explore what changes are needed to encourage more girls and women to consider careers in science.